danibcorr/danibcorr/README.md

 # Hi, I'm Daniel <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25">

 ## 👤 About Me
-I'm an Electronic Systems Engineering student at the University of Málaga.
-Currently, I'm working in collaboration with the Communications Engineering department together with Ericsson.
-With this, I'm taking this opportunity with them to do my Bachelor's thesis, working with tools like Machine Learning and LTE.
+I'm an Electronic Systems Engineer currently working as Data Science Intern at Ericsson on Machine Learning and LTE related topics.

 When I have some time, I enjoy doing stuffs like: